chgendreau/market-states-trading-strategy/README.md

 ├── [data_preprocessing.ipynb](data_preprocessing.ipynb)        # Notebook of the preprocessing of the data ├── [data_observation.ipynb](data_observation.ipynb)            # Notebook to observe the clean and processed data and to compute statistics
 ├── [strateg_test.ipynb](strateg_test.ipynb)                    # Notebook containing all the strategies and their performance
+├── ResearchNotebooks/                                          # Folder with deprecated notebooks used for exploration and various tests
 |
 ├── [requirements.txt](requirements.txt)                        # Requirement files
 |